ludavid15/notes/fluids/_posts/2021-05-07-reference.md

 ---
 layout: post
-title: Miscellaneous Topics
+title: Non Dimensional Numbers
 permalink: /misc/
 excerpt_separator: <!--more-->
 mathjax: true
 categories: fluids
 ---

-This is a series of random topics, including non-dimensional numbers and fluid statics.
+Non-dimensional simply means unitless.
+Why unitless?
+Because we're taking the ratio of two similar properties and comparing their relative magnitude.

+There’s a whole bunch of these, but here are the main ones that you might come across.

 <!--more-->

-## Non-Dimensional Numbers

-There’s a whole bunch.
-Here are the main ones that you might come across.

 #### Reynold’s Number